BurgerAndreas/equilibrium-forcefields/notes.md

 - https://pytorch-geometric.readthedocs.io/en/latest/generated/torch_geometric.datasets.MD17.html
 - total time of simulation was 200 ps for aspirin and 100 ps for the rest of the molecules, and for all the cases the NVT ensemble was used with a time step of 0.5 fs

+revised
+- 100,000 structures were randomly selected and redone
+- original: aspirin has >200k samples

 Equiformer uses the non-revised version: equiformer/datasets/pyg/md17.py

 Are the units the same?